Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Introduction

 \subsection{The Grokking Phenomenon}

-The grokking phenomenon was recently discovered by \cite{power-grokking:2022} and has garnered attention from the machine learning community.
-We define the phenomenon in Definition \ref{def:grokking}.

-\begin{definition}[Grokking] Grokking is a phenomenon in which the performance of a model $f_\theta$ on the training set reaches a low error at epoch $E_1$, then following further optimisation, the model reaches a similarly low error on the validation dataset at epoch $E_2$.
-Importantly the value $\Delta_{k} = |E_2-E_1|$ must be non-trivial. \end{definition}
+Grokking was recently discovered by \cite{power-grokking:2022} and has garnered attention from the machine learning community.
+It is a phenomenon in which the performance of a model $f_\theta$ on the training set reaches a low error at epoch $E_1$, then following further optimisation, the model reaches a similarly low error on the validation dataset at epoch $E_2$.
+Importantly the value $\Delta_{k} = |E_2-E_1|$ must be non-trivial.
 In many settings, the value of $\Delta_k$ is much greater than $E_1$.
-Additionally, the change from poor performance on the validation set to good performance can be quite sudden.
-A prototypical illustration of grokking is provided in Figure \ref{fig:illustration-of-grokking} (Appendix \ref{appendix:diagram-of-grokking}).
+Additionally, the change from poor performance on the validation set to good performance can be quite sudden.\footnote{Whether this sharp transition is required to fulfil the definition of grokking is somewhat unclear.
+In this paper, we tend to accept both sharp and soft transitions.} A prototypical illustration of grokking is provided in Figure \ref{fig:illustration-of-grokking} (Appendix \ref{appendix:diagram-of-grokking}).

-Since initial publication by \cite{power-grokking:2022}, there has been empirical and theoretical exploration of the phenomenon.
-In Section \ref{sec:grokking-arch-and-datasets}, we summarise the experimentation completed and in Section \ref{sec:grokking-theories}, we discuss the current theories of grokking.
-Due to the phenomenon's recent discovery, few theories exist which seek to explain it and those that do tend to focus on particular architectures.
-Further, the prevalence of grokking across the wide gamut of machine learning algorithms has not been thoroughly investigated.